KatarinaDraganovCsordas/Simple-projects-JavaScript/Color/README.md

 2. Click the "CLICK ME" button to change the background color to a randomly generated hex color code.
 3. The background color and its corresponding hex code will be displayed.

+# Random Background Color Changer (freeCodeCamp)
+This project is a simple web application that changes the background color of the webpage to a random dark color from a predefined list each time a button is clicked.
+The hex code of the current background color is displayed on the page.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.